slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On luck and risk

 <!--
+> *"And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom." -- Anais Nin*
+> *"Are you placing enough interesting, freakish, long shot, weirdo bets?" -- Tom Peters*
+> *"If you risk nothing, then you risk everything." -- Geena Davis*
+> *"Necessity is the mother of taking chances." -- Mark Twain*
+> *"Only those who will risk going too far can possibly find out how far it is possible to go." -- T.S.
+Eliot*
+> *"People who don't take risks generally make about two big mistakes a year.
+People who do take risks generally make about two big mistakes a year." -- Peter Drucker*
+> *"The quality of your life is in direct proportion to the amount of uncertainty you can comfortably deal with." -- Tony Robbins*
+> *"To dare is to lose one's footing momentarily.
+To not dare is to lose oneself." -- Soren Kierkegaard*

+> *"In the realm of scientific observation, luck is granted only to those who are prepared." -- Louis Pasteur*
+> *"Opportunity dances with those on the dance floor." -- Anonymous*
 > *"We all have enough strength to endure the misfortunes of other people."
 -- François de La Rochefoucauld*
 > *"I naufraghi prima o poi finiscono per incontrarsi."